Slow neutrinos: non-linearity and momentum-space emulation: Momentum-space emulation

 The effect of this interpolation on the $u$-dependent clustering of neutrinos is shown in Fig.~\ref{f:D2nu_unif_vs_GLQ}.
 Uniform-density sampling, with each flow representing $2\%$ of the neutrinos, only covers the Fermi-Dirac distribution near its peak, undersampling the low-momentum regime that dominates small-scale clustering.
 Interpolation improves the small-scale clustering accuracy and evades the small-scale, high-$u$ numerical noise discussed above, evident in Fig.~\ref{f:D2nu_unif_vs_GLQ}~(top).

 \cite{Chen:2020bdf} estimated that, even for the largest $\Mnu$ considered, $\approx 932$~meV, only about a fourth of the neutrinos exhibit significant non-linear clustering.
 Allowing for greater accuracy as well as some cosmology-dependence, we choose to emulate the slowest $80\%$ of the flows, reducing our running time and memory usage somewhat.
 Increasing this emulated fraction to $100\%$ yields no appreciable improvement in accuracy.
+Our final public code, emulating $50$ Gauss-Laguerre quadrature flows, executed on a Dell Optiplex 7010 computer with $24$ threads, runs in $23$ milliseconds and uses $15$~MB of memory.
+Reducing the number of flows to $10$ reduces both the running time and the memory usage by $\approx 20\%$.

 A further benefit to neglecting the highest-$u$ flows is a reduced sensitivity to numerical errors.
 At the largest $k$ and $u$, $\delta(a,k,u)/\dm(a,k) \approx \kfs(a,u)^2 / k^2$ was within a few orders of magnitude of the numerical tolerance of the \fftm{} computations of \cite{Upadhye:2023bgx}.
 The resulting numerical errors had a negligible impact upon the total $\dnu$.
 However, these large-$u$ flows on their own are unreliable.
 By extrapolating $\Rnu(a,k,u)$ at large $u$ as in Sec.~\ref{sec:Rnl}, we reduce our sensitivity to these numerical errors.